 My partner/spouse is also an educator.
 Do they get 6 work weeks of paid parental leave as well?

 Yes, both partners/spouses are eligible for 6 work weeks of paid parental leave individually.
-They are not required to take this paid parental leave at the same time, so long as they take leave within 12 months of their child’s birth, stillbirth, or adoption.
+They are not required to take this paid parental leave at the same time, so long as they follow their school board or charter school governing body’s policy regarding incremental leave and take leave within 12 months of their child’s birth, stillbirth, or adoption.

 Do I have to take paid parental leave all at once or can I take it intermittently?